wagtail/wagtail/docs/advanced_topics/streamfield_migrations.md

 #### Making structural changes

-When making changes involving the structure of blocks (eg: changing block type), it may be necessary to operate on the block value of the parent block instead of the block to which the change is made, since only the value of a block is changed by the `apply` operation.
+When making changes involving the structure of blocks (changing the block type for example), it may be necessary to operate on the block value of the parent block instead of the block to which the change is made, since only the value of a block is changed by the `apply` operation.

 Take a look at the implementation of `RenameStreamChildrenOperation` for an example.